Getting started with Gradescope

 To create a Gradescope assignment:

-- In the Canvas subject menu, click on Gradescope.
+- In the subject navigation menu, click on Gradescope.
 This will bring you to the corresponding course on the Gradescope interface.

 - In the Gradescope course menu, click on Assignments.